-The Company acquires residential properties that it leases to HHRP, a fellow subsidiary, which in turn on leases those properties on a part buy - part rent basis to ultimate tenants.
+The Company acquires residential properties that it leases to HHRP, a fellow subsidiary, which in turn on leases those properties on a shared ownership basis to ultimate tenants.
 There is no individual customer/tenant of HHRP that contributes greater than 10% of total revenue.